matteo14c/HaploCoV/README.md

 ## NextStrain data: NextStrainToHaploCoV.pl

 If you downloaded your metadata files from Nexstrain ([link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz)), you need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
-Unlike *addToTable.pl*, *NextStrainToHaploCoV.pl* does not support incremental addition of data to a pre-existing file: the full NextStrain dataset can be converted in *HaploCoV format* in 3 to 5 minutes.
+Unlike *addToTable.pl*, *NextStrainToHaploCoV.pl* does not support incremental addition of data to a pre-existing file: this metadata file can be converted in *HaploCoV format* in 3 to 5 minutes.

 ### Options
 *NextStrainToHaploCoV.pl* accepts the following options: